User Guide

 Image displaying the snippets panel

 To use a saved snippet, open a query tab and right-click on the query editor.
 Here you may use, overwrite, or create a snippet.
+The snippets can then be used in the query editor by clicking on of the items under the Use Snippet context menu section.

 Image showing how to use snippets on the query tab